 Building 1, Room 909

 The focus of my research program is host-microbiota interactions in health and disease.
-Thus far, my research has focused on the interplay between the gastrointestinal immune system and the gut microbiota in health, inflammatory bowel disease and colorectal cancer.
+My laboratory studies the interplay between the gastrointestinal immune system and the gut microbiota in health, inflammatory bowel disease (IBD) and colorectal cancer (CRC).
 Inflammatory bowel disease afflicts over 4 million persons worldwide and colorectal cancer is the second leading cause of cancer related death.
-Therefore, my research program is directly tied to the core mission and objectives of Harvard Chan to address problems of critical import to public health.
+Our IBD and CRC focused research program is directly tied to the core mission and objectives of Harvard Chan to address problems of critical import to public health.

-My research in mucosal immunology focuses on how the gut microbiota influence both innate (myeloid cell) and adaptive (T cell) population size and function and the contribution of these cells to immune homeostasis and disease.
-To date, my studies of the gut microbiota have focused on complex communities of gut microbes as well as specific species from the Enterobacteriaceae family, Fusobacterium genus, and lactic-acid producing bacterial clades.
+Our research in mucosal immunology focuses on how the gut microbiota influence both innate (myeloid cell) and adaptive (T cell) populations and the contribution of these cells to immune homeostasis and disease.
+Our studies of the gut microbiota have focused on complex communities of gut microbes as well as specific species from the Enterobacteriaceae Family, Fusobacterium genus, and lactic-acid producing bacterial clades.
 We have identified both specific species, pathways, and metabolites made by the microbiota that influence health and disease states.

 My laboratory’s research interests center on microbes and immune cells that are not only instrumental in potentiating carcinogenesis but also that are integral to intestinal homeostasis.
 In this way, we are poised to actualize our basic science findings to promote health and combat disease.